-Serial Number of 1956 and Later Models and all Fords, Mercurys, and Lincolns manufactured Since March 31, 1932 must be shown on the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, and on the application for Texas title and must agree with the out of state basic evidence.
+The serial number of 1956 and later models and all Ford, Mercury, and Lincoln vehicles manufactured since March 31, 1932, must be shown on the Vehicle Inspection Report and on the application for Texas title.
+The serial number provided on the Vehicle Inspection Report and the application for Texas title must agree with the out of state ownership evidence.
 However, if the basic out of state evidence records a motor number, the owner must provide a pencil tracing of both the motor number and the serial number and the vehicle titles under the serial number.